SpaceVim/SpaceVim/docs/documentation.md

 - [ack](https://beyondgrep.com/)
 - grep

 The search commands in SpaceVim are organized under the `SPC s` prefix with the next key is the tool to use and the last key is the scope.
 For instance, `SPC s a b` will search in all opened buffers using `ag`.

 If the last key (determining the scope) is uppercase then the current word under the cursor is used as default input for the search.
 For instance, `SPC s a B` will search the word under cursor.

 If the tool key is omitted then a default tool will be automatically selected for the search.
-This tool corresponds to the first tool found on the system of the list `search_tools`, the default order is `rg`, `ag`, `pt`, `ack` then `grep`.
+This tool corresponds to the first tool found on the system of the list `search_tools`, the default order is `['rg', 'ag', 'pt', 'ack', 'grep', 'findstr', 'git']`.
 For instance `SPC s b` will search in the opened buffers using `pt` if `rg` and `ag` have not been found on the system.

 The tool keys are: